 - A. Administrative Reports-Principals and district office administrators submit progress reports on work completed in their school/department as well as upcoming events.
 Principal reports are also sent to parents to improve communication.
-Board members may comment. - B. Student Enrollment Report as of September 3, 2020 - C. Osborn Education Association Update
+Board members may comment. - B. Student Absence Report for the month of September - C. Student Enrollment Report as of September 3, 2020 - D. Osborn Education Association Update